microsoft/accessibility-insights-action/docs/usage.md

 -   use `max-urls: 1` to turn off crawling
 -   include a list of additional URLs to scan (the crawler won't find pages that are unlinked from the base page)

 For `discovery-patterns`, `input-file`, and `input-urls`, note that these options expect resolved URLs.
-If you provide static HTML files via `site-dir`, you should also provide `port` so that you can anticipate the base URL of the file server (`http://localhost:port/`).
+If you provide static HTML files via `site-dir`, you should also provide `localhost-port` so that you can anticipate the base URL of the file server (`http://localhost:localhost-port/`).

 Examples: